ValeLarrosa/ValeLarrosa/README.md

 ### Hola 👋

-✨✨Soy estudiante de Ingeniería en Sistema✨✨
+✨✨Estudiante de Ingeniería en Sistema✨✨

 <!--
 **ValeLarrosa/ValeLarrosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.